rajkumarananthu/workspace/GATE/notes/database_management_systems.md

   6. SELECT B_NAME FROM USER T WHERE EXISTS (SELECT * FROM SUPP,BORROW WHERE SUPP.ACC_NO = BORROW.ACC_NO AND T.CARD_NO = BORROW.CARD_NO AND S_NAME = "NAROSA") AND NOT EXISTS (SELECT * FROM SUPP,BORROW WHERE SUPP.ACC_NO = BORROW.ACC_NO AND T.CARD_NO = BORROW.CARD_NO AND S_NAME = "ALLIED")

      Give the borrower names who have borrowed atleast one book supplied by NAROSA and no books supplied by ALLIED.

+  7. SELECT S_NAME FROM SUPP WHERE PRICE > 1000 ORDER BY S_NAME

+     Give the names of the suppliers who supply the books with PRICE > 1000.
+And it will give the names in an order(ascending or descending based on default setting).

+    SELECT S_NAME FROM SUPP WHERE PRICE > 1000 ORDER_BY S_NAME ASC  ------------> explicitly in ascending order
+    SELECT S_NAME FROM SUPP WHERE PRICE > 1000 ORDER_BY S_NAME DESC ------------> explicitly in descending order

+  8. SELECT * FROM BOOK ORDER BY YR_PUB ASC, ACC_NO DESC

+     Will select all the attributes(*) of the BOOK, will order the tuples in ascending order of YR_PUB and if there are multiple entries with same YR_PUB, it will then order them in descending order of ACC_NO.

+  9. Aggregate Functions: AVG, MIN, MAX, SUM, COUNT

+     SELECT S_NAME,AVG(PRICE) FROM SUPP GROUP BY S_NAME

+     Will give the S_NAME and average price of all the books supplied by suppliers with the same S_NAME.

+     SELECT S_NAME,SUM(PRICE) FROM SUPP GROUP BY S_NAME

+     Will give the S_NAME and total price of all the books supplied by suppliers with the same S_NAME.

+     SELECT TITLE,COUNT(ACC_NO) FROM BOOK GROUP BY TITLE

+  10. Find out the titles of all the books which have  more that 50 copies

+      SELECT TITLE FROM BOOK GROUP BY TITLE HAVING COUNT(ACC_NO) > 50

+      Note: HAVING is used on aggregat functions.

+  11. List supplier names with total number of books supplied by each supplier and the total value of books supplied by them.

+      SELECT S_NAME,COUNT(ACC_NO),SUM(PRICE) FROM SUPP GROUP BY S_NAME

+  12. List out the names of all borrowers and the number of distinct titles of books issued to them.

+      SELECT B_NAME, COUNT(DISTINCT TITLES) FROM USER,BORROW,BOOK WHERE USER.CARD_NO == BORROW.CARD_NO AND BORROW.ACC_NO == BOOK.ACC_NO GROUP BY B_NAME ORDER BY B_NAME

+  13. List out the names of all borrowers and the number of books borrowed by each user.

+      SELECT B_NAME, COUNT(ACC_NO) FROM USER,BORROW WHERE USER.CARD_NO == BORROW.CARD_NO GROUP BY B_NAME ORDER BY B_NAME

+  14. SELECT S_NAME FROM SUPP GROUP BY S_NAME HAVING MAX(PRICE) >= ALL (SELECT MAX(PRICE) FROM SUPP GROUP BY S_NAME)

+      List of supplier names who has supplied the book with largest/highest price.

+  Modify operations: INSERT, DELETE, UPDATE
+  Data Defintions: